 The letter from the lawmakers concluded with the exact same language used in Davis’ letter: “The benefit of being unemployed should not outweigh the benefit of working.”

-The letter comes as COVID-19 cases decline while vaccinations rise statewide, signaling the pandemic is largely waning.
+The letter comes as coronavirus cases decline while vaccinations rise statewide, signaling the pandemic is largely waning.
 That’s why some officials decided to call for an end to the federal benefits now, even as several Eastern Oregon counties with disproportionately high infection rates have reported some of the lowest vaccination rates in Oregon.

 “In a time when vaccination numbers are up, COVID cases are coming down and hospitalizations, you know, it's a time that we need to consider” ending supplemental unemployment benefits, said Wallowa County Commissioner Todd Nash.